nextania/account/README.md

 Populate the other environment variables as necessary.
 Currently, all variables are required for intended operation of the server.

+Additionally, you should build the client bundle and place it in the `bundle` directory.
+You can build it by following the instructions in [account-client](https://github.com/nextania/account-client).

-To start the container, run `docker compose up -d` (with sudo as necessary).
+To start the container, run `docker compose up -d`.

 ### Run without Docker
 Although Docker is the preferred method of running the server, you can do so without Docker as well.
 You will need to run a MongoDB instance separately or obtain a cluster.